boyanraichev/tat-css/README.md

 </header>
 ```

-The logo div will remain the size of the image file (or the size set to #logo in your stylesheet), while the slogan div will fill in the remaining space and if the text longer it will break into multiple text rows, while the two divs are always middle-aligned (center-aligned column on mobile).
+The logo div will remain the size of the image file (or the size set to #logo in your stylesheet), while the slogan div will fill in the remaining space and if the text is longer it will break into multiple text rows, while the two divs are always middle-aligned (center-aligned column on mobile).
+Nice, isn't it?